Saturday, April 1, 2017

 -If we are going to view professing Christians who dogmatically condemn the consumption of certain meats as being legalistic, then the same must also be true of those who dogmatically oppose the consumption of wine under any circumstances.
 Anything can be misused and abused.

 -Just as consuming too much of any food is morally wrong, the same is equally true with wine or any other drink.
-Addictions are sin, which includes alcoholism (1 Corinthians 6:9-11; Galatians 5:19-21).
+Addictions are sin, which includes alcoholism (Galatians 5:19-21).
 Becoming an alcoholic can be fatal and ruins good morals.

--We should take measures to prevent becoming a stumbling block to fellow brethren in the church (Romans 14:15-21).
-Moreover, there is nothing wrong with refusing to drink wine for the sake of conscience.
+-We ought to take measures to prevent becoming a stumbling block to fellow brethren in the church (Romans 14:15-21).
+Moreover, it is honorable to abstain from wine for the sake of conscience.
+In fact, a life of faith is inseparable from a life led by conscience, for it is through conscience that we discern what honors God and edifies others.

 • Should Churches Use Wine Or Grape Juice In Communion?: